aws-samples/sample-rds-cw-infrequent-access/README.md

   - An email address verified in Amazon SES to receive notifications
   - An Amazon RDS instance or Aurora cluster with at least one CloudWatch log export enabled
   - Python 3.14 runtime support in Lambda
+  Before you migrate

+If you need to keep existing log data, export it to S3 first.
+Note two constraints: log data can take up to 12 hours to become available for export, and the export captures only what existed when it started — logs generated during the export are not included.

+For continuous export, consider a near real-time pipeline with Amazon Data Firehose instead.
+See Automate the export of Amazon RDS for MySQL or Amazon Aurora MySQL audit logs to Amazon S3 (https://aws.amazon.com/blogs/database/automate-the-export-of-amazon-rds-for-mysql-or-amazon-aurora-mysql-audit-logs-to-amazon-s3-with-batching-or-near-real-time-processing/).
   ## Lambda Functions

   | Function | File | Description |